Professional Pyrotechnic Operator/Fireworks Crew Training

 What exactly is Time Code?

 Now that you understand what "data" is, time code is simply a stream of data (usually a byte worth), which represents a time value.
 In our case, such as for Pyrodigital FSK, it represents a sequential number, which the Field Controller (FC) interprets as a time.
 Each number in the PD FSK time code is unique, and therefore, can only represent one value of time.
-That is the whole reason behind being able to plug the time code into the FC at any point during the show, and the FC will be able to sync up to the current point in the soundtrack, without having had to be sync'd up at the beginning.
+That is the whole reason behind being able to plug the time code into the FC at any point during the show, and the FC will be able to sync up to the current point in the soundtrack, without having had to be sync 'd up at the beginning.
 Makes sense?
-This is what seperates the PD FSK from the other forms of time code.
+This is what separates the Pyrodigital FSK from the other forms of time code, such as SMPTE.
 So for a simple example (these numbers are made up and do not represent the actual PD values), the byte 00000001 (binary) would equal time 00001 (decimal), and byte 00000010 would equal 00002, so on and so forth.
 Each of these different decimal values would represent a unique time to the FC.
+Learn how to check the quality of the time code you are receiving with the pyrodigital system.

 What exactly does FSK mean?